at-vo/Regressions/README.md

 # Regressions
-See report for outputs of code
+* See Regressions.pdf for final results of code